 Students are taught the range of methods and subjects that they should be able to understand, advance, and critique, in order to address critical challenges stemming from the interaction of humans and the environment.
 To that end, the requirements for the Energy and Resources Master’s Degree are both broad and deep, stressing analytic, theoretical, and practical approaches to problems in energy, resources, and the environment.

 The course requirements provide for a substantive introduction to the disciplinary approaches that are employed in studying energy and resource issues.
 These approaches are codified as the A-F Breadth Requirements.
 For more detail on the A-F requirements please go to https://erg.berkeley.edu/

 The program also ensures experience in interdisciplinary analysis applied to key resource concerns.
 The curriculum provides an opportunity, through a topical course cluster and an independent capstone project, to extend and deepen the areas of investigation and understanding to satisfy the intellectual interests of each student.

 Concurrent Master's Degree of Public Policy and Energy and Resources

-The Energy and Resources Group (ERG) and the The Goldman School of Public Policy (GSPP) offer a MPP-ERG (MA or MS) concurrent degree program that integrates the strengths of public policy analytical tools with the interdisciplinary knowledge and expertise in energy and resources.
-Students complete both programs in three years and receive a master’s of public policy (MPP) as well as a master’s degree in Energy and Resources (MA or MS).
+The Energy and Resources Group and The Goldman School of Public Policy offer a three-year concurrent Master's Degree program that integrates the strengths of public policy analytical tools with the interdisciplinary knowledge and expertise in energy and resources.

 Source: Berkeley Academic Guide